Strong, healthy feet thanks to acupressure mat

 → Effect: If you often have stiff or swollen ankles, this point can help to alleviate the discomfort.

-Acupressure points on the foot
+overview of acupressure points on the feet

 The "High Mountain" Point (BL-60)